tailscale-dev/tclip/README.md

-# paste
+# infinipaste

 A self-hostable pastebin for your tailnet.
+It can store an infinite\* number of pastes.

 ## Development